MicrosoftDocs/Contribute/Contribute/dotnet-contribute.md

 ---
 title: Contribute to the .NET docs repositories
-description: This article of the repositories that make up the .NET documentation. ms.date: 11/07/2018
+description: This article one of the repositories that make up the .NET documentation. ms.date: 11/07/2018
 ---
 # Learn how to contribute to the .NET docs repositories